Malloreddus with lamb ragu (Sardinian gnocchi)

-Sardinian lamb is one of just over 80 products that have what in Italy is known as IGP status.
+Sardinian lamb is one of just over 80 products that have what in Italy is known as IGP certification.
 This means the origin and quality of the product is guaranteed.
 Needless to say, Sardinian lamb is a delicious meat.
 It is delicate, tender, very digestible and rich in lean proteins.
-In contrast, here in Veneto, lamb is only really eaten at Easter, so many supermarkets don’t stock it on a regular basis and the quality is sadly not always that good!

 In Sardinia, lamb ragu is often served with a typical local pasta called fregula.
 This is basically toasted small balls of semolina dough and is quite similar to couscous.
-Making fregula is on my to-do list as I can’t buy it here.
 However, malloreddus with lamb ragu is another typical lamb pasta recipe.
-This ragu can also be served with cavatelli or tagliatelle.
+This ragu can also be served with short pasta likeè cavatelli or pasta ribbons such as tagliatelle.

 Malloreddus is the Sardinian name for what many call Sardinian gnocchi (gnocchetti Sardi), so called because of their shape.
 They really look like tiny potato gnocchi but are, in fact, made of durum wheat semolina flour, water and salt.